 What to Do When Antihistamines Stop Working?

 If antihistamines did work for you but stopped for some reason, there are things you can do to address your symptoms.
-For those who experience different allergy symptoms now than in the past, changing antihistamines may help.
-In other cases, adding a nasal rinse or spray may help with sinus-related symptoms that aren’t responding to antihistamines.
+Limiting exposure, trying out a different medication, or using sublingual immunotherapy can help.

 Reducing exposure to allergens can also help you manage your allergies.
 Avoiding peak pollen times, wearing a mask, and eliminating dust-harboring areas in your home like carpets, drapes, and upholstered furniture can also reduce your allergy symptoms.